-But before you give someone a call, it helps to do some initial homework ahead of time.
-First, so you can get a ballpark price of an inground pool, and determine if you can afford a basic pool.
-And second, to work out a rough outline of the sort of things a pool builder is going to discuss that determine the cost of the inground pool, so that you can be ready to tell your salesperson what you want.
-That’s the end goal of this page – to give you the tools you need to begin the process of getting your own inground pool.
+However, before you call anyone, you should conduct some preliminary research.
+To begin, get an idea of an inground pool price and see if you can afford a basic pool.
+Second, make a rough outline of the kinds of things a builder will discuss to determine the cost of an inground pool so you can be prepared to tell your salesperson what you want.
+That is the ultimate goal of this page: to offer you the resources you need to begin the process of installing your own inground pool.

-Please consider that this is a rough ballpark figure, you can expect to pay $37,650-66,500 for an inground pool (this is for a base perimeter size pool and prices vary between vinyl liner, fiberglass, and concrete pools).
-Of course, that’s factoring a pool of smaller size, in a normal city with the normal cost of living, normal extras, and normal materials.
+Please remember that this is a rough estimate; an inground pool will cost between $37,650 and $66,500. (this is for a base perimeter size pool and costs will vary between vinyl, fiberglass, and concrete pools).
+That, of course, assumes a smaller pool in an ordinary city with ordinary living costs, materials, and extras.

-The size of the pool is the crucial point in factoring how much a pool costs.
-Expect to pay around $50 per square foot.
+The size of the pool is the most essential factor in determining the cost of a pool.
+It is best to plan on spending around $50 per square foot.

-The materials you use to line your pool play a huge role in factoring cost.
-Gunite (concrete) and fiberglass are top shelf premium materials, and will cost much more than vinyl.
+The materials used to line the pool will have a significant impact on the cost.
+Gunite and fiberglass are premium materials that will cost much more than vinyl.

-Typically the price varies state by state, the higher the cost of living in your neighborhood, the more you will have to pay.
-Also, you will have to pay for permits, which could be a big cost depending on the city or county where you reside.
+The cost usually varies by state; the higher the cost of living in your area, the more you will have to pay.
+Permits will also be required, which can be costly depending on the country or city.

-We’re not exaggerating when we say that extra features can easily cost more than the actual pool.
-Here are a list of pool features that can quickly add up.
+When we say that extra features can easily cost more than the pool itself, we’re not exaggerating.
+The list of pool features that can quickly add up is as follows.

-This isn’t strictly part of what an inground pool cost, but it’s something to seriously consider.
-If you don’t already have an enclosed yard, you’ll need to get one.
-Otherwise, your pool poses a danger to children and pets in your neighborhood, and you open yourself up to liability.
+This is not strictly part of an inground pool cost, but it’s something to consider.
+If you don’t already have one, you will have to get one.
+Otherwise, the pool puts the neighborhood’s children and pets in danger and will expose you to liability.

-The cost of diving boards isn’t incidental, as they can run $400 or more.
-Also keep in mind that if you want a higher diving board, you will need a deeper pool – which costs more money.
+Diving boards are not cheap, with prices ranging from $400 to $1,000 or more.
+Keep in mind that if you want a higher design, you will require a deeper pool, which will be more expensive.

-Obviously, adding a spa to your inground pool seriously raises the price.
-However, for many people, a spa is a must-have whose cost must be factored in from the get-go.
+Obviously, adding a spa to your inground pool will raise the cost greatly.
+For most people, however, a spa is a necessity that you should budget for from the beginning.

-There are all sorts of lighting configurations you can get with inground swimming pools.
-If you’re planning to swim at night, this is likely to be a key concern for you.
+You can get a variety of lighting shapes for inground pools.
+If you’re planning to swim at night, this will probably be a huge concern for you.

-In other words, if you’ve been thinking about buying a pool, acting sooner will probably save you money.
+In other words, if you’ve been thinking about buying a pool, acting sooner rather than later will almost certainly save you money.